eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/08-attach-an-api-gateway-to-a-lambda-function-deployed-with-aws-cdk.md

 Once you've deployed succesfully, the terminal will output a URL.
 Click on it to see your `lambda` function live on the internet.

-You can also check your newly created resourced in the `aws` console.
+You can also check your newly created resources in the `aws` console.
 If you click on your `lambda` function you'll also see that this function now has a trigger (API Gateway) associated with it.